cloudlet-computer/cloudlet/README.md

 ## Getting Started

+### Set up

 - Install dependencies with `yarn`
+- Configure your database URL by copying `/prisma/.env.example` and populating it with the correct details
 - Run `yarn setup` to set up your environment
+- Create a new `/.env` file with the contents of `/.env.example`.
+Add a secret key for generating JWTs

+### Running the project

-- Run the server with `yarn start:server` and the ui with `yarn start:client`.
-The app will be available at `localhost:4000`.
+- Run the server with `yarn start:server`
+- Run the ui with `yarn start:client`

+The app will be available at `localhost:4000`; a graphql playground will be available at `localhost:4000/graphql`.